10/11/2022 0 Comments

 How to Treat Wood Rot?

-Treating wood rot is important because wood that is already rotting can cause further damage and lead to expensive repairs.
+Implementing dry rot treatments and wet rot treatments is important because wood that is already rotting can cause further damage and lead to expensive repairs.
 In addition, wood rot can be a health hazard, mainly if it is in a visible area of your home.
 The best treatment for wood rot is prevention.

 Wood rot can be a problem in any home with older properties or unheated spaces.
 That being said, even the newest builds can still have moisture problems.
 With the proper knowledge about spotting the signs of wet and dry rotting on wood, you can have an expert company like Allied Damp solutions begin the process of damp-proofing your home.
 Our expert team are available for consultations and property assessments today.